Don't put all your eggs in one basket

 Test your knowledge

-You can test your knowledge of diversification and other
+Test your knowledge of diversification and other key

 Diversification within managed